hezhao/OscStreamer/samples/NatNetOscStreamer/lib/NatNet/Readme-NatNet.txt

 Fixed:   Fix for crash in GetDataDescriptions() when streaming a Rigid Body with a single character name.

-Fixed:   Sample Clint incorrectly reports skeleton marker data
+Fixed:   Sample Client incorrectly reports skeleton marker data

 Changed: Update SampleClient3D to clarify quaterion decomposition, add new visuals.